Key Takeaways

 Addressing Common Concerns

-While the benefits are clear, it’s natural to have questions about such a significant operational change.
+While the benefits of accounting technology are clear, it’s natural to have questions about such a significant operational change.
 We’ve heard these concerns from many firms, and they’re completely valid:

 Security and Data Protection